googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 skew formats is that the rotations and skews are specified as angles, in counter-clockwise degrees.

-NOTE: Specifying the rotation or skew as an angle can have a signficant benefit in variable fonts if an angle of skew or rotation needs to vary, since it is easier to implement variation of angles when specified directly rather than as matrix elements.
+NOTE: Specifying the rotation or skew as an angle can have a significant benefit in variable fonts if an angle of skew or rotation needs to vary, since it is easier to implement variation of angles when specified directly rather than as matrix elements.
 This is because the matrix elements for a rotation or skew are